 I’m regularly amazed by the things that come out of my children’s mouths.

-And no, I’m not talking about the fact that my son can cram an astounding amount of food in there and takes some delight in spitting the resulting mush out onto the carpet.
-Or the Exorcist impression that Daughter Number Two carried off aged about eight months following a feast of avocado.
-Although I have to say, that was pretty amazing.
-I had to buy towels from the shop I was in at the time just to deal with the mess, but that’s another story.
+And no, I’m not talking about the fact my son can cram an astounding amount of food in there and takes some delight in spitting the resulting mush out onto the carpet.
+Or the Exorcist impression that Violet carried off aged about eight months following a feast of avocado.
+Although I have to say, that was pretty amazing; I had to buy towels from the shop I was in at the time just to deal with the mess.

 The lad is at that stage where he’s just getting words for things and it seems like every day he has something new to say.
 Today he’s gone from ‘Mum, mum, mum’ to ‘MumMY’ a personal triumph given he’s been saying ‘tractor’ with clarity for ages.
 God only knows how he’s done it, either, because all he hears from his gorgeous sisters is ‘Muuuuuuum.
 Mum.
 Muuuuuuuuuuum.’
 They always want something.
 Why do they always want something?
 And why do they walk straight past their father to find me in the shower to ask me for that something?
 Why?

 Grace picks up every annoying phrase possible from TV and the school playground and plays them on repeat.
 She’s already using ‘like’ as a filler word.
 To be fair, and on a more positive note, she actually has a pretty impressive vocabulary due to all the books she’s had surrounding her since day dot, so hopefully the ‘like’ phase will pass.
 My first-born also has a talent (yes, let’s call it a talent) for brutally honest observations.
 The best (worst) ones are usually preceded by an air of quiet appraisal and then she hits you with “Mummy, why are your boobies so….draggy?” or “Mummy, why do you keep going walking?
 You’re not getting any thinner”.
 Bloody charming.